AverageTrailerTrash/hols-obsidian-tips/cabinet/plugindev_tips/Understanding Obsidian's Technologies.md

 # Understanding Obsidian's Technologies

-The first step to making an Obsidian app is understanding what kind of technology stack Obsidian is using, and what that means for best practices in plugin development.
+The first step to making an Obsidian plugin is understanding what kind of technology stack Obsidian is using, and what that means for best practices in plugin development.

 >[!note] Some of this might sound like jibberish, and that's fine.
 It'll make more sense once you get in the weeds.